What is tuberculosis?

 A chest x-ray and sputum samples are usually used to test for active TB disease.
 A chest x-ray is a picture of your lungs that your health care provider examines to see if TB bacteria are growing in your lungs.
 The sputum or deep mucous in your lungs produced from coughing is sent to a laboratory, and tested to see if there are TB bacteria present.
 For more information, see HealthLinkBC File #51b Sputum Collection for Tuberculosis (TB) Testing.

 You can get tested at your local health unit, your health care provider’s office, or one of the following clinics:

 - Island TB Program

 100 – 237 Columbia Street East, New Westminster

 655 West 12th Avenue, Vancouver

-To find more TB testing locations, visit the HealthLinkBC FIND Services and Resources Directory at www.healthlinkbc.ca/find/.
+To find more TB testing locations, visit the HealthLinkBC FIND Services and Resources Directory: www.healthlinkbc.ca//services-and-resources/find-services.